moagstar/namedtuple2/README.rst

       field_names

-- when fields_names is present in keyword arguments, or the second positional argument is iterable we assume the classic form of namedtuple is intended
+- when fields_names is present in keyword arguments, or the second positional argument is iterable the assumption is that the standard form of namedtuple is intended, where the type name and an iterable is given

 - otherwise we assume a decorator factory is desired with the verbose and replace flags passed as arguments.